maartenpeels/MuzicBot/readme.md

 - `/ping`: Check if the bot is responsive.
 - `/play <url>`: Play music from the provided URL.
+- `/skip`: Skip the currently playing song.
-- `/stop`: Stop the currently playing music.
+- `/stop`: Stop playing music.

 ## Development